 - In general, most supplements won’t be supported by randomized controlled trials, but it’s still wise to check for any, as well as any published studies.
-When people pitch me a supplement, they send me a lot of background information supporting the “theory” behind a supplement, but rarely is there a well-powered study testing the supplement against a placebo.
+When people pitch me a supplement, they send me a lot of background information supporting the “theory” behind a supplement, but rarely is there a well-powered study testing the actual supplement against a placebo.
 Keep in mind that supplement manufacturers often make many health claims per supplement.
 To address this, I would do a literature search ( for example, Google Scholar or Pubmed), to see if a supplement has been studied for any of the health claims.
 Though not considered a supplement, CBD products have been advertised for anxiety, sleep, depression, pain and more.
 Published studies are lacking in those areas, however studies have shown CBD to be useful in treating seizures in kids.
 Apple Cider Vinegar, another “superfood”, has been marketed for myriad health issues.
 Most claims are not supported with published studies.
 However, studies have shown it may help reduce the glycemic response after eating meals that rank high on the glycemic index.
 Also, just because a supplement isn’t supported by a published study doesn’t mean it doesn’t work, but it’s always wise to search for evidence.
 Studies can also help highlight any adverse effects created by the supplement.
 Unfortunately, it’s very expensive to conduct trials, which is probably the biggest reason that many aren’t studied in a controlled manner.

 - Just because a supplement contains multiple ingredients that are shown to work for specific health issues doesn’t mean the ingredients work in synergy with each other.

 - Know the difference between marketing and actual evidence.
 In other words, don’t fall for the bells and whistles.
 If you have questions, ask a health expert you trust who is unrelated to the company.

-- Know the difference between a salesperson, a self-proclaimed expert and an actual expert.
+- Know the difference between a salesperson, a self-proclaimed expert, and an actual expert.
 What to look for?
-Experience, credentials and honest communiation.
+Experience, motives, credentials and honest communiation.